 Read more on the advantages of solar power systems

-If you purchase a stand-alone system in South Africa, you’re going completely rogue.
-You’ll have zero access to any type of utility grid.
+If you purchase an off-grid solar system in South Africa, you won’t be connected to Eskom’s power grid.
+You’ll have zero access to any type of power grid.
 The advantage of a stand-alone system is that the cost of initial installation is greatly reduced due to the system not having to be connected to a power grid.

 When it comes to a stand-alone system in South Africa, a solar room is often constructed on the premise of the property that has the stand-alone system in place.
 This room comes complete with a wide variety of equipment and customizable controls serving to ensure smooth operation of a completely self-reliant solar energy system.

 The solar room often comes equipped with items such as inverters, batteries, and solar tracker panels.
 Not only will you be able to gain a significant amount of energy absorption, but you’ll also be able to specifically monitor how much energy you use.
 All of this information is readily available to whoever is operating or living in the stand-alone system!